JNorthData/Crowdfunding_ETL/README.md

     - category
     - subcategory

-The SQL code for creating a database schema for these tables is in a .sql file 'crowdfunding_db_schema.sql'
+The SQL code for creating a database schema for these tables, including queries for importing table data from .csv files, is in a file:

+    'crowdfunding_db_schema.sql'